jeanhaley32/NeighborhoodCrawler/README.md

-🚧 **Work in Progress** 🚧
+# 🚧 **Work in Progress** 🚧

 ## NeighborHood Crawler

 Crawls the ethereum network, finding nodes and appending a list of neighbors to each.

 This is a very early Proof of Concept.
 And it currently is not functioning.

 ### How it works

 The ```devp2p discv4 crawl``` command will produce a JSON file of all of the nodes it finds.
-So far this script does
+So far this script...

-  1. Injest that JSON list of Nodes
+  1. Ingests that JSON list of Nodes
   2. Crawl through each list, gathering it's neighbors
   3. Appends that list of neighbors to a new "neighbors" field
   4. Print out the modified json list.